Method

 The types are the binding principle: episodic and semantic memory held in distinct stores, not collapsed.3

-A neighboring proposal — Andrej Karpathy’s LLM Wiki, posted as a gist on April 4 — keeps memory in plain markdown and lets the model edit itself, with a lint loop to catch contradictions and orphan pages.4 The wiki is a real fix for one drift: the lint catches contradictions the flat list cannot.
-It does not fix the other drift — repetition reading as evidence — because markdown has no place to put the difference between said and grounded.
+A neighboring proposal — Andrej Karpathy’s LLM Wiki, posted as a gist on April 4 — keeps memory in plain markdown and lets the model edit itself, with a lint loop to catch contradictions and orphan pages.4 The wiki is a real fix for one drift: the lint catches contradictions the flat list cannot, and the gist’s sources/ convention does carry per-page provenance.
+It does not fix the other drift — repetition reading as evidence — because there is no typed slot for one source repeated N times versus N independent groundings.

 The operating rule